 This is one of the most common ways to alleviate the damage caused by debts in collections.
 If your debt was purchased by a debt buyer, they are more likely to settle easily.
 If you agree to pay a slightly higher percentage, then they’ll agree to remove the collection account from your report.

-This process changes the status of your accounts – at least, how they’re shown on your credit report.
+The process of Re-aging changes the status of your accounts – at least, how they’re shown on your credit report.
 If you work out a repayment plan with a creditor, they can re-age your account by no longer reporting it as delinquent.
 You get a kind of clean slate for your debt.
 This can be great if you have the means to pay off the account and simply need to catch up on the payments you already missed.
 However, if you fail to follow through with the repayment plan, you will run into the same issues.
 This method applies to debts that are still with the original creditor.
 It’s also the least common.

 Another option is to negotiate for the account to be listed as paid as agreed.
 This is what debt settlement companies will negotiate with your creditors if you go through a debt settlement program.
 Once the settlement is paid and the account is closed, the creditor will list the account as paid as agreed.

 Although the paid as agreed status will still count as a negative item on your credit report, it doesn’t have nearly the negative impact as a default or charge-off status.
 It shows creditors that review your report that you settled your debt and at least worked to pay some of what you owed back.

 Unsurprisingly, debt collectors don’t always have your best interest in mind.
 Some try to make your last delinquent payment look as if it happened later than it did.
 Keep your own records so you know exactly when your seven years are up.
 If a collector tries to falsely re-age your account, this is against the law and your records can prove it.